Eggs are a traditional food, and they are one of the most nutritious foods in the human diet.

 The simple answer is yes.

-Eggs from chickens with access to pasture will have a higher omega-3 content and higher amounts of vitamin A (22).
+Eggs from chickens with access to pasture will have higher omega-3 content and higher amounts of vitamin A (22).

 However, when we consider the overall nutrition profile, the difference between the egg varieties is not substantial for other nutrients.